 Cannabis legalization has been a hotly debated topic.
 Many U.S. states have already legalized cannabis, also known by the slang term weed, for recreational purposes.
 Earlier this week, four states joined the rank of states that have already decriminalized recreational cannabis.

-States that legalized recreational marijuana
+States that legalized recreational cannabis

 “New Jersey legalized it, but so did deep-red South Dakota and Montana,” said Steve Hawkins, executive director of the Marijuana Policy Project.
 He also said, “It shows that regardless of political ideology or party differences, American support cannabis legalization.”

-States were medical marijuana is legal
+States were medical cannabis is legal

-States were marijuana is legal
+States were cannabis is legal

-The states that have legalized marijuana for medical use are Alaska, Arizona, Arkansas, California, Connecticut, Colorado, District of Columbia, Delaware, Hawaii, Florida, Illinois, Louisiana, Maryland, Maine, Michigan, Mississippi, Massachusetts, Minnesota, Montana, Missouri, New Mexico, New Jersey, New Hampshire, Nevada, New York, North Dakota, Oklahoma, Ohio, Oregon, Pennsylvania, Rhode Island, South Dakota, Utah, Vermont, Washington, and West Virginia.
+The states that have legalized cannabis for medical use are Alaska, Arizona, Arkansas, California, Connecticut, Colorado, District of Columbia, Delaware, Hawaii, Florida, Illinois, Louisiana, Maryland, Maine, Michigan, Mississippi, Massachusetts, Minnesota, Montana, Missouri, New Mexico, New Jersey, New Hampshire, Nevada, New York, North Dakota, Oklahoma, Ohio, Oregon, Pennsylvania, Rhode Island, South Dakota, Utah, Vermont, Washington, and West Virginia.